sll552/DiscordBee/README.md

 ### Album Covers

 For displaying album covers instead of the MusicBee logo you have to register your own Discord Application.
+**Attention**:
+For this to work your Discord account needs to have two-factor authentication enabled!
+After doing so log out of Discord (App -> Settings -> Log Out) and restart Discord to log back in.

 Got to https://discord.com/developers/applications/ and login using the account that the plugin is used with.
 Create a new application with a name of your choice using the button on the top right.
 After doing so you will get an overview of your new application, here you can copy your application ID.